Luis Valbuena: Los Angeles Angels

 On January 24, 2017, Valbuena signed a two-year contract with the Los Angeles Angels.
 Valbuena split time during the season between third base and first base.
-He ended the season hitting a career low .199 with 22 home runs and a career high 65 RBIs.
+He ended the season hitting a career low .199 with 22 home runs and a career-high 65 RBI.

 Valbuena was designated for assignment by the Angels on August 5, 2018.
-He hit .199 for the second straight season, finishing with nine home runs and 33 RBIs.
+He hit .199 for the second straight season, finishing with nine home runs and 33 RBI.
 He was released on August 7, 2018.
 For the season, he had the slowest baserunning sprint speed of all major league third basemen, at 24.1 feet/second.

 Death

 On December 6, 2018, Valbuena, José Castillo, and Carlos Rivero were in a car in Yaracuy driven by Rivero's chauffeur when the group was ambushed by highway robbers.
 The players were members of Venezuelan winter team Cardenales de Lara, and were returning from a game played on the day of the crash.
-The driver attempted to avoid them but the vehicle struck a rock and overturned, killing Valbuena and Castillo.
-Four men were arrested in connection to the incident after being found in possession of the players' property.
+In the driver's attempt to avoid the robbers the vehicle struck a rock and overturned, killing Valbuena and Castillo.
+Four men were arrested in connection with the incident after being found in possession of the players' property.